 Final Thoughts

-Because of strict wildlife laws, the only really effective way to deal with foxes is to make your property unattractive to them.
-Understanding fox behaviour will help you think like a fox and eliminate attractants like food and good denning sites.
+Because of the strict and sensible laws protecting foxes from cruelty, the only genuinely effective route is to make your property unattractive to them.
+Understanding fox behaviour helps you think like a fox and remove the attractants — food and good denning sites — that brought it in.

-At PestBuddy, we're here to empower you with effective, fast, safety-conscious DIY fox control products.
+At PestBuddy, we're here to empower you with effective, fast and easy-to-use DIY fox control products.
 Explore our range of products to take control of your pest problems with confidence.